 The Supremacy Clause is that which derives from Constitutional law and sets forth that three distinct areas of legislation be at the forefront.
-It states that the Constitution, Federal statutes, and United States treaties encompass the “supreme law of the land”, therefore making them the highest areas of law possible within the legal system of America.
+It states that the Constitution, Federal statutes, and the United States treaties encompass the “supreme law of the land”, therefore making them the highest areas of law possible within the legal system of America.
 The Supremacy Clause may be found in Article VI, Section 2 of the United States Constitution.

 A landmark case representing one of the earliest examples of the use of the Supremacy Clause is that of McCulloch v.
 Maryland.
 In this case, the Supreme Court ruled that the State of Maryland had no legal right to tax the Second Bank of the United States as a Federal entity.
 This exhibited how the Supremacy Clause called into question the actions of the State, and therefore, made it so that the State could not legally tax the Federal Government.